Lenddo/android-lenddo-data/README.md

 ### Starting Data Collection

-You may start data collection at any time, though ideally it is done after a user has successfully logged in to your app.
+You may start data collection at any time, though ideally it is done after a user has successfully logged in to your app and before the Lenddo Onboarding SDK is started.
 You are required to pass a string that identifies the user (e.g. user id) as the second parameter.
 This allows you and our data science team to associate acquired data with the specific user at a later point in time.
 Below is the sample code to trigger data collection:

 ```java
 AndroidData.startAndroidData(this, “USER_ID_OR_APPLICATION_ID”);
 ```

 Please note that you only need to do this once for the current user.
-Data collection will automatically start even on the next session of your app unless it was stopped using **AndroidData.clear()** or your app was uninstalled or had its data cleared.
+Data collection will automatically start even on the next session of your app unless your app was uninstalled or had its data cleared.

 Once integration has been completed and you have started Data Collection during testing, notify your Lenddo representative to check on the data that have been collected and if changes are necessary.